 VMware vSphere / ESXi 7.0 GA work-around for GPU passthrough issues including disabled-after-reboot bug and UI bug

 A new and improved workaround is available as of Jun 18 2020, details below.
+As of Nov 18 2020, sadly, this workaround is still needed with the latest ESXi 7.0 Update 1a.

 When I was upgrading my primary Supermicro SuperServer Workstation / Datacenter, I ran into some strange problems with getting passthrough working.
 What would happen is that I'd get everything squared away, and boot my Windows 10 VM with my AMD Radeon 7750 GPU successfully passed through, as I've been doing for many years, see: